 There are a number of other measurement and accounting tools focused only on the environmental dimension of sustainability.
 The Greenhouse Gas (GHG) Protocol was jointly created by the World Resources Institute and the World Business Council for Sustainability.
-[2] The GHG Protocol guides a company in creating base year measurements of GHG emissions, both direct and indirect, and allows the company to determine its own future goals for reduction.
+World Resources Institute and World Business Council for Sustainable Development (2004, 2005).
+The GHG Protocol guides a company in creating base year measurements of GHG emissions, both direct and indirect, and allows the company to determine its own future goals for reduction.
 No comparative threshold or standard is provided.
 This tool can be used to implement the ISO 14064 standard on GHG emissions, and work currently underway will soon show how the GHG Protocol can be used with the Kyoto Protocol.
 Although there are a plethora of online carbon calculators available to companies, they do not measure the full scope of emissions as detailed in the GHG Protocol.